ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-kubernetes/user-guides/autoscaling.md

 One method is to schedule fewer tasks/actors per node by increasing the resource requirements specified in the `ray.remote` annotation.
 For example, changing `@ray.remote(num_cpus=2)` to `@ray.remote(num_cpus=4)`.
-will will halve the number of that task or actor that can fit in a given Ray pod.
+will halve the quantity of that task or actor that can fit in a given Ray pod.